At a glance

 - Get an indoor humidifier: dry air indoor will affect your skin.
 This is especially the case if you’re using a heater or an air conditioning unit that can strip humidity from the air around you.
 The ideal indoor humidity level is between 45% and 60%.
 If you’re not there, we recommend a humidifier like the PurSteam Ultrasonic Humidifier.
 It’s very easy to use and doesn’t require you to change expensive filters.
 It’s small and silent and can be easily placed anywhere in your house.

 - Remember to protect your lips as well: the skin on your lips is the least capable of retaining moisture.
 For smooth and soft lips, make sure to protect them with a hydrating lipstick, a gloss, or a balm.
 And if it’s sunny outside, use a balm that contains some sunscreen.
-We like the naturally rich Akar Lip Butter for smooth and kissable lips ( $35.00 on Amazon ).
+We like the naturally rich Akar Lip Butter for smooth and kissable lips ( Out of stock on Amazon ).

 - Don’t spend too much time in the water.